fsmalaquias/process-history-viewer/README.md

 ### `yarn install`

+Create a .env file in your root folder and configure your base endpoint like the example below:

+### REACT_APP_BASE_URL = 'http://myapi.endpoint'

-And then
+And then run your project

 ### `yarn start`

 ## CORS

-When you run it in localhost, you will need add a CORS extension in your browser
+When you run it in localhost, maybe you will need add a CORS extension in your browser